Don’t just manage crises—master them.

 The rise of deepfakes and AI-fueled disinformation has created a new, high-stakes battleground for communicators.
 In this session, you’ll explore how these technologies are reshaping crisis response—eroding trust, accelerating misinformation, and challenging traditional playbooks.
 We’ll examine real-world examples of how disinformation campaigns spread, the risks they pose to organizations and leaders, and the tools available to detect and counter them.
 Most importantly, you’ll learn how to prepare your team to respond with speed, accuracy, and credibility when the narrative is under attack.
 This is about more than defending reputation—it’s about protecting truth in an age of manipulation.

-Adnan Bashir, Senior Manager, Global Corporate Communications, Hansen Technologies
+Adnan Bashir, Senior Manager, Global Communications and Corporate Affairs Executive/Professional

 In today’s hyper-polarized and AI-accelerated world, outrage can be manufactured within minutes.
 Coordinated networks of bots, fake accounts, and generative AI tools can turn a single post into a full-blown reputational crisis.
 This practical, hands-on workshop will help you detect online attacks early, use AI to your advantage, and build long-term digital resilience.